epilif3sotnas/epilif3sotnas/README.md

 Despite of describing only fields that are related with my professional career, there are some activities that I like to do outside that, like reading, exercising and playing chess.

-About my personality I'm described as a constant learner, friendly, focus, resilient, good teammate and willing to work in ideas that improve our life as human beings.
+About my personality, I describe myself as a constant learner, friendly, focused, resilient, consistent, and good teammate.
+My life goal is to work on ideas that improve our lives as human beings.

 ## Social